ronnielutaro/ronnielutaro/README.md

 ### About Me

+I build scalable innovation and growth systems that drive tangible business outcomes across Africa’s technology, entrepreneurship, and digital transformation ecosystems.

-With 5+ years of experience across **technical product development, business development, early-stage startup incubation & acceleration**, I’ve helped 100+ founders across East Africa move from idea to market, building real products, acquiring customers, and growing revenue.
+With 5+ years of experience across product development and startup acceleration I’ve helped 100+ founders across East Africa move from idea to market, building real products, acquiring customers, and generating revenue.

-Currently at **[StartHub Africa](https://starthubafrica.org/)**, I lead programs that turn ideas into scalable businesses by working closely with universities, innovation hubs, and ecosystem partners.
-My past work includes designing and building software products, training young women in STEM as a consultant under the [UN Women’s African Girls Can Code Initiative](https://www.youtube.com/watch?v=Z_YCW32Up7o) and building logistics and geospatial data tools for infrastructure development, equipping me with a solid foundation in creating solutions that solve real-world problems.
+Currently at **[StartHub Africa](https://starthubafrica.org/)**, I lead programs that turn early-stage ideas into scalable businesses by working closely with universities, innovation hubs, and ecosystem partners.
+From guiding students to launch revenue-generating startups, to training innovation hub managers across East Africa, my focus is always on one thing: turning potential into tangible business outcomes.

+Before this, I worked as a software engineer at Andela, Agri-Logistics Uganda, and as a consultant with the United Nations (UN Women), where I trained over 120 young women in practical coding and digital innovation as part of the [African Girls Can Code Initiative](https://www.youtube.com/watch?v=Z_YCW32Up7o).

-I’m passionate about enabling real progress through products, people, and platforms.
-If you're working on something exciting in African markets, **Let’s Connect!** [LinkedIn](https://www.linkedin.com/in/ronnie-lutaro-b73240aa/), [Portfolio](https://ronnielutaro.com), [Email](mailto:ronnielutaro@outlook.com)
+Whether it’s building products or enabling youth entrepreneurship through innovation ecosystems, I bring a mix of strategy, systems thinking, and technical background to every challenge I take on.
+If you're working on something exciting in African markets, from youth innovation to digital infrastructure, [UN Women’s African Girls Can Code Initiative](https://www.youtube.com/watch?v=Z_YCW32Up7o) **Let’s Connect!** [LinkedIn](https://www.linkedin.com/in/ronnie-lutaro-b73240aa/), [Portfolio](https://ronnielutaro.com), [Email](mailto:ronnielutaro@outlook.com)